Naming Conventions & Shelf Order

 The covers of these books can seem misleading, as each writer’s name appears on the book in the same order as it is listed in the 100 field of the MARC record.
 That would be like seeing “William Shakespeare” on the cover of a copy of Hamlet AND 100 |aWilliam Shakespeare in the catalog record.
 Because Icelanders formally go by their given names, this kind of order is correct for their records.
 Compare this with non-Icelandic Western naming systems in which an individual’s “first” and family names are inverted in the 100 field, i.e. 100 |aShakespeare, William

-So for spine labels, use an Icelandic author’s “first” name, not his or her patronymic (the part ending in -son or -dottir).
+So for spine labels, use an Icelandic author’s “first” name, not his patronymic (suffix of –son) or her matronymic (suffix of -dottir).
 If our other books are under the wrong part of the name, pull them and correct the labels.
 More info on the Icelandic naming system is here.

 A couple of examples: